 - Public transportation isn’t expensive, it’s not the cheapest option because you can go for Uber, and it works great over there.

-- Getting a Russian Tourist Visa is very easy, the process is clear and sample.
+- Getting a Russian Tourist Visa is very easy, the process is transparent and sample.

-- All tourist attractions and destinations are safe even at night, you’ll feel secure even if you’re traveling solo.
+- All tourist attractions and destinations are safe even at night, you’ll feel secure even if you’re travelling solo.

 - In Russia, but mostly in St. Petersburg you will experience the night sun, the yellow star sets around 10-11 P.M.

-- Bullet Train it in between the two capitals (Moscow and st. Petersburgs) takes only 4hrs.
+- Bullet Train it in between the two capitals (Moscow and st. Petersburg) takes only 4hrs.

-- Buying a SIM card at the airport is a good choice, make sure to get the roaming free plan on the sim card, roaming is also applicable between Moscow and st. Petersburg.
+- Buying a SIM card at the airport is the right choice, make sure to get the roaming free plan on the sim card, roaming is also applicable between Moscow and st. Petersburg.